 "Change is easy!" said no one, ever!
-Change can be incredibly difficult and often requires us to look past our current situation to where we would like to be.
-Planning and organizing what changes we need to make, how we need to make them, and determining the right time to implement those changes, increases our likelihood of success by allowing our decisions to be based on contemplation, not crisis.
+Change can be tough and often requires us to look past our current situation to where we would like to be.
+Planning and organizing what changes we need to make, how we need to make them, and determining the right time to implement those changes, increases our likelihood of success by allowing our decisions to be based on contemplation, not a crisis.

-Contemplating change requires several steps to ensure the goals set are appropriate and will actually get us what we want!
+Contemplating change requires several steps to ensure the goals are appropriate and will actually get us what we want!
 A good technique is to work through each of the steps below on paper.
 Writing your thoughts down will be more effective than working through the steps in your head.

 Why do you need a change?
 What are the reasons for needing the change?

 Play devil’s advocate with yourself.
 What are the arguments against the responses you created in step 1?

 What steps would you need to take to create the change?

 What obstacles might you face in the process of taking those steps?

 Finalize your plan and discuss with two people you trust to get feedback.